loopdotcoop/jellyberry/20250527-JellyBerry-May-brief-for-Beth/20250527-jellyberry-may-brief-for-beth.md

 ## Tasks for June 2025

-### 4. Finish 2 videos (~5 minutes each) to introduce people to the project
+### 4. Finish 2 videos (~5 minutes each)

-This is more of a stretch-goal for May I think - but it would be great to have the rough beginnings of one video ready by the start of June.
+One will be a broad vision, introducing people to the concept

+The other could be a 'making of' video, showing how the concept has developed, and how the prototypes have been made.

-### 5. Create 2 image galleries, which will become carousels on the project page
+### 5. Create 2 image galleries

+These will become carousels on the project page.

+Probably one gallery related to to each video.

 ### 6. Write the text for the project page